Strong-field tidal distortions of rotating black holes: II. Horizon dynamics from eccentric and inclined orbits: Summary of formalism

 To visualize the curvature of a distorted horizon, we embed the horizon in a global Euclidean 3-space.
 This means finding the function

-that has the same Ricci scalar curvature as the distorted horizon.
+that defines a surface with the same Ricci scalar curvature as the distorted horizon.
 This works well for spins $a/M < \sqrt{3}/2$; for higher spins, global Euclidean embeddings do not exist even for the undistorted event horizon {\cite{smarr}}.
 As such, we confine our embedding visualizations in this paper to the range $0 \le a/M < \sqrt{3}/2$.
 Work in progress indicates that an elegant way to lift this restriction will to be embed the horizon's distorted geometry in the globally hyperbolic space $H^3$ {\cite{ghr09}}.

 Confining our discussion to Euclidean 3-space, a simple analytic solution exists for the undistorted hole's embedding radius $r_{\rm E}^{(0)}(\theta)$ {\cite{smarr}}.
 To find the perturbation $r^{(1)}_{\rm E}(\theta,\psi)$, we expand in spherical harmonics, writing